photoprism/photoprism/README.md

 PhotoPrism™ is a server-based application for browsing, organizing and sharing your personal photo collection.
 It makes use of the latest technologies to automatically tag and find pictures without getting in your way.
-Say goodbye to solutions that force you to upload your visual memories to the cloud.
+Say goodbye to solutions that force you to upload your visual memories to the public cloud.

 ![](https://dl.photoprism.org/assets/img/preview.jpg)